Geneseo (village), New York: Present day

 One of the most remarkably preserved villages in northwestern New York, Geneseo is one of the best examples of "picturesque" architecture and town planning as expounded by American landscape architect Andrew Jackson Downing (1815−1852) in his enormously popular and influential books.
 The cohesive quality of the surviving town displays a textbook of styles and is almost unique in American architectural history.
 The relatively sophisticated and imposing structures included in the district reflect the village's early-19th century prosperity as a market place for the valley's farming communities.

 The valley of the Genesee is wide and fertile, with some of the best agricultural land in New York, but it was prone to flooding, and Geneseo suffered several bad floods until the Army Corps of Engineers' construction of the Mount Morris Dam upstream of the community in the 1950s.
 Agriculture is still a large contributor to Geneseo's economy, but many use the area as a bedroom community for jobs in the Rochester area to the north.
 The village of Geneseo is governed by a mayor and four trustees.

 The Association for the Preservation of Geneseo (APOG) is a civic organization dedicated to preserving, improving, and restoring the places of civic, architectural, and historic interest to Geneseo and to educate members of the community to their architectural and historical heritage.
 Additional aims and purposes are to encourage others to contribute their knowledge, advice, and financial assistance.

 In July 2007, Money magazine ranked Geneseo 10th of 25 on its places with the highest percentage of singles, with 65.1% of the 7,500 inhabitants reported to be single.

 In addition to the Geneseo Historic District, one individual building, The Homestead, is listed on the National Register of Historic Places.

 One of the village's landmarks, a fountain in the middle of Main Street built in the 1880s, was damaged when a tractor trailer crashed into it on April 7, 2016.

 Education

-The Geneseo Central School District encompasses Geneseo and Groveland, and consists of Geneseo Central School, which graduates approximately 75 students each year.
+The Geneseo Central School District encompasses Geneseo and Groveland.
+Geneseo Middle/High School graduates approximately 75 students each year.

 The school mascot is the Blue Devils and teams wear blue and white, with a gray accent color.
 Past accent colors included red and black.

 The school was located on Temple Hill from about 1830 to 1871 when it moved to Center Street.
 In 1933 it moved to its own building on School Street and in 1963 added a wing.
 In 1974 it moved into a new building at its present location on Avon Road.

 The State University of New York at Geneseo has approximately 5,000 undergraduate students.
 It is a four-year public liberal arts college, which is one of the top SUNY schools.